CarrierOps/1P-Wiki/documentation/pipelines/att.md

 # Summary
 The ATT pipeline takes data from a Google Sheet and brings that data into BigQuery.

+## Cadence
+The pipeline is scheduled to run every Tuesday from within the range of 12pm ~ 3pm EST. Since the data that gets updated is done manually, and is not done on a set schedule, the att pipeline run will vary until we see that the new data is in.
+Note that this is not the case for the other pipelines.

 ## Flowchart

 ```mermaid